davetheman23/SDV_ND_Traffic_Sign_Classifier/README.md

 | 0.048 | End of speed limit (80km/h) |
 | 0.013 | Speed limit (60km/h) |
 | 0.010 | Speed limit (120km/h) |

-For the second image ...

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-####1.
-Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?